netri/Neitri-Unity-Shaders/README.md

 # Neitris-Unity-Shaders
 Collection of shaders for Unity3D and VRChat.
-If anyone feels like throwing some cookies my way: https://www.paypal.me/Neitri
+If anyone feels like throwing some cookies my way: https://www.paypal.me/Neitri The World Normal and World Positon shaders can be used to create interesting advanced effects, e.g.: triplanar decals, cover everything in texture, color wave, distortion wave.

 # Shader types